 Below, we’ve listed 15 ethical furniture brands that use socially and environmentally sustainable practices and high-quality manufacturing methods, which enables them to create furniture that is good for the environment and can last for decades.

-Here’s a rundown of our top furniture options (click on one to skip to our overview of the brand and why it is a great eco-friendly choice):
+Here’s a rundown of our top sustainable furniture options (click on one to skip to our overview of the brand and why it is a great eco-friendly choice):

-- Burrow – sustainable modular seating company
+- Burrow – sustainable modular seating company, made in the USA.

 - Mater – environmentally sustainable twist on Nordic design

-- The Citizenry – handmade furniture and furnishings collected from the global community
+- The Citizenry – handmade furniture and furnishings collected from the global community with a focus on fair trade

 - PlushBeds – eco-friendly mattresses and beds with a huge range of eco certifications